 Army Enlisted MOS System

-Here's a guide to some of the career paths you can take under the Military Occupational Specialty system for both Enlisted MOS and the Officer/Warrent Officers MOS/WOMOS.
+Here's a guide to some of the career paths you can take under the Military Occupational Specialty system for both Enlisted MOS and the Officer/Warrant Officers MOS/WOMOS.

 Are you considering a career in the U.S. Army enlisted services?
 If so, you are probably aware that the Army organization offers a huge range of different job types.
 This is exemplified by the MOS system.

-In the Medical CMF, there are numerous enlisted jobs, such as: dental specialist (68E), occupational therapy specialist (68L), radiology specialist (68P), animal care specialist (68T), and chief medical NCO (68Z).
+In the Medical CMF, there are numerous enlisted jobs, such as dental specialist (68E), medical laboratory specialist (68K), occupational therapy specialist (68L), radiology specialist (68P), animal care specialist (68T), and chief medical NCO (68Z).

 Commissioned Officers and Warrant Officers

 Jobs performed by commissioned officers, meanwhile, are covered by what the Army refers to as "areas of concentration," or AOC.
 As in the MOS system for enlisted personnel, these AOCs all have their own code under the system.
 In addition, warrant officers have their own set of MOS codes, known as WOMOS codes.
 For instance, a 153A Warrant Officer MOS (WOMOS) is for a helicopter pilot, one of the most common Warrant Officer MOSs in the Army.

 Army Warrant Officer Classifications